~more recently updated recipes~

 Makes 7 cups

-3 cups chicken broth (use vegetable broth for a vegan soup)
+3 cups chicken stock (use vegetable stock for a vegan soup)

 1 tablespoon olive oil